 Studying all tumors' biological, genetic, or mechanical factors is essential to understand how they behave or grow, spread, and react to other tissues in the human body.
-Understanding the molecular mechanisms of brain cancerous tumors to help improve diagnosis and treatment to help decrease the disease's mortality [8][5].
-Studying the mechanics of the tumors will help researchers learn more about why tumors in the brain happen and learn other things, like how the genetics of the tumors can be different due to mutations, which will affect the locations in which they develop in a person [5][4].
-Mutations (i.e., changes in DNA sequence) can lead to malformation of proteins that cannot perform their duties as they are meant to, leading to genetic disorders or even diseases like cancer [4][3].
+Understanding the molecular mechanisms of brain cancerous tumors to help improve diagnosis and treatment to help decrease the disease's mortality [8].
+Studying the mechanics of the tumors will help researchers learn more about why tumors in the brain happen and learn other things, like how the genetics of the tumors can be different due to mutations, which will affect the locations in which they develop in a person [5].
+Mutations (i.e., changes in DNA sequence) can lead to malformation of proteins that cannot perform their duties as they are meant to, leading to genetic disorders or even diseases like cancer [4].
 Studying tumor genes and associated genes will help researchers understand what makes a tumor different from normal tissue.
 If they find what causes the tumor, they can create more effective treatments that will target the cause of the tumor and save lives.

-Researchers share their findings through research articles, which are published and can be accessed through various web platforms such as PubMed.
+Researchers share their findings through research articles, which are published and can be accessed through various web platforms such as PubMed (https://pubmed.ncbi.nlm.nih.gov/).
 PubMed is a literature-based resource where scientific papers and other resources can be found and is one of many resource systems in the National Library of Medicine: National Center for Biotechnology Information (NCBI) government website.
 PubMed articles and their abstracts can be accessed through the PubTator Central platform, or PubTator for short, a free online resource that provides bio information using PubMed articles.
-PubTator is a system that highlights six biomedical concepts mentioned in PubMed article abstracts, which are summaries of research articles [9][7].
-It can also obtain PMIDs (PubMed IDs) of articles by saving an article in a collection by clicking the heart icon underneath the article title and author names.
-There are well over 30 million pieces of biomedical literature that PubTator can access, and there are various categories under biomedical, with brain tumors being one [9][7].
+PubTator is a system that highlights six biomedical concepts mentioned in PubMed article abstracts, which are summaries of research articles [9].
+A user can obtain PMIDs (PubMed IDs) of articles by saving an article in a collection by clicking the heart icon underneath the article title and author names.
+There are well over 30 million pieces of biomedical literature that PubTator can access, and there are various categories under biomedical, with brain tumors being one [9].
 The point of this tool is to help researchers in many ways, like making it easier to identify genes, diseases, chemicals, and other biomedical concepts to help researchers analyze important information in various numbers or research articles and find related work on biological topics quickly.
 Suppose researchers want to download data on the biochemicals.
-In that case, they can use the PubTator API platform, where following the instructions will obtain data and is the main reason PMIDs are important (see Methodology for how it is applied).
+In that case, they can use the PubTator API platform, where following the instructions will obtain data and is the main reason PMIDs are important.
 PubTator helps provide data that researchers can analyze.

-The project aimed to identify genes associated with brain tumors, providing insight into genetic factors linked to brain tumor development and prognosis through mentions in biological articles and their abstracts.
+The project aimed to identify genes associated with brain tumors, providing insight into genetic factors linked to brain tumor development and prognosis, through mentions in biological articles and their abstracts.
 PubTator was the source from which data was obtained for the project, and it contained research articles on studies done regarding brain tumors (Note: the experiment used Python in Jupyter Notebook environment to analyze the data).
 The project's outcome will help other researchers learn what genes are associated with brain tumors, which could lead to future research on the most frequently referenced gene in brain tumors.
 In addition, it will help educate researchers new to studying brain tumors on what genetic information has been discovered and what has been most focused on based on the number of times the gene name is referenced.
 Understanding genes associated with brain tumors will help other research topics focus more on certain types of genes that have the potential for better treatment plans.